psibir/psibir.github.io/page/services.md

 permalink: /page/services/
 ---

-Here is a list of services that I can provide:
+Here is a list of services that I provide:

 - Software Development (Python)
 - Web Scraping